Integrability of Conformal Killing Vectors in the Eisenhart Lift of Scalar-Field FLRW Cosmology: Factorization and branches

 for later convenience.
 Equation~(\ref{branch1-p}) is a Riccati equation with constant coefficients.
 Integrating it gives \beqa h=\frac{V'}{V}= (\sqrt{6}-2\alpha) \frac{\cos\beta \, e^{\alpha\phi}-\sin\beta \, e^{-\alpha\phi}} {\cos\beta \, e^{\alpha\phi}+\sin\beta \, e^{-\alpha\phi}}\,, \eeqa where $\beta$ is another integration constant.
 Integrating once more, we obtain \beqa V=V_0\left(\cos\beta \, e^{\alpha\phi}+\sin\beta \, e^{-\alpha\phi}\right)^{-2+\frac{\sqrt{6}}{\alpha}}\,. \eeqa This is exactly the potential (\ref{potential}) found previously in Refs.~\cite{Chiba:2024auh,Chiba:2024iia}.
 Since the explicit CKV for this potential was already constructed there, Branch~I is an actual solution of the full CKV equations, not merely a solution of the determinant condition.

-Branch~I contains two integration constants, $\alpha$ and $\beta$, and therefore provides the general local solution of the second-order equation~(\ref{intcond}).
+Branch~I contains two integration constants, $\alpha$ and $\beta$, and therefore provides the general regular local solution of the second-order equation~(\ref{intcond}).
 The constant case $p=h'=0$ is included as a degenerate limit.
-Indeed, $h=C$ gives $V=V_0e^{C\phi}$, and this corresponds to the choices $\beta=0$ or $\beta=\pi/2$ in Eq.~(\ref{branch1-V}); the constant potential is obtained for $C=0$.
+Indeed, $h=C$ gives $V=V_0e^{C\phi}$, and this corresponds to the choices $\beta=0$ or $\beta=\pi/2$ in Eq.~(\ref{branch1-V}); the constant potential, for which $h=0$, is obtained for $C=0$.